Trajectory Class Fluctuation Theorem: Free Energies via Constant-Difference Classes

-\subsection{Metastable Processes}
+Having established Eq. (\ref{eq:const_f_exp}), we now demonstrate its application to bounding the ensemble average work of a particular type of process that we call a \emph{metastable process}.

-Having established Eq. (\ref{eq:const_f_exp}), we now demonstrate its application to finding the change in ensemble-average free energy for a particular type of process.
+As a motivating example, consider an information-storing biomolecule whose configurational space is too complex to fully model but which has a coarser description of state that is robust to thermal noise, like the various functional configurations of a protein or RNA molecule.
+With the results here, one can obtain refined bounds for the work production in altering the occupancy of these coarsened states along with free energies associated with these states, without knowing the exact details of the underlying Hamiltonian.
+A similar analysis to ours was done to obtain the change in free energy of RNA through stretching \cite{Liph02a, Juni09a}.
+However, our procedure comes with the added possibility of treating distributions over multiple possible coarsened states.

-Consider an energy landscape $E_t$ at time $t$ that is partitioned into regions---\emph{metastable regions}---separated by high energy barriers.
-Each such metastable region represents a information storing mesostate, or \emph{memory state}.
-For a system prepared in any such a metastable region, the barriers severely limit the chance of escape over some timescale.
-They also ensure that at a much shorter timescale, the system will locally equilibrate to a stable, though not truly equilibrium, distribution.
+\subsubsection{Metastable Processes}

-Compare this to preparing the system in the true equilibrium distribution over all of its phase space.
-Observing the system's microstate at some instant will find it in some metastable region $m\subseteq \mathcal{Z}$.
-And, after some time, it will evolve into the local equilibrium distribution for that region of microstate space.
-Since transitions are very unlikely for a much longer time, however, the system likely will remain in that metastable region.
-This is true, of course, regardless of whether we observed the system from its initial equilibrium distribution or not.
-Thus, the local equilibrium distribution for the region must match the global equilibrium distribution inside the region up to normalization.
+Consider an energetic landscape $\Eat t$ at time $t$ that is partitioned into regions---\emph{metastable regions}---each separated by high energy barriers.
+For a system contained in any such region, the barriers severely limit the chance of escape over long timescales.
+Each metastable region therefore represents an information-storing mesostate, or \emph{memory state}, that robustly constrains the system.
+Also, for any system state distribution that has support over exactly one metastable region $m$, the system will relax to a stable distribution $l_t^m$ over the region much faster than the timescale of escape if the energetic landscape is left unperturbed.
+While not the true, global equilibrium distribution $\eqat t$, which generally has support over all metastable regions, we call $l_t^m$ the local equilibrium distribution for $m$.

-A similar conclusion is reached for systems prepared in arbitrary distributions over all of phase space and allowed to locally equilibrate in $E_t$.
-For each region, the distribution must match the local equilibrium distribution up to normalization and, thus, the equilibrium distribution in that region.
-Thus, for such a locally equilibrated (metastable) distribution $\dist$ we have:
+Now, prepare the system in arbitrary distributions over all of phase space and then allow the system to locally equilibrate in $E_t$.
+We call the system state distribution $\dist$ obtained after local equilibration a \emph{metastable distribution}.
+Within each metastable region $m$, $\dist$ must match $l_t^m$ up to normalization and, therefore, the equilibrium distribution in that region.
+Thus, we have: